MEET KATIE

 I believe that you don't need to use fear and discomfort to train an animal.
 I use positive methods and focus on building the relationship between owner and pet.
 I love to continue my education by attending seminars and keeping up on the latest studies and techniques.

-MEET BRY
+MEET BRYANNA

 Trainer

 I knew from a very young age that I wanted to work with animals.
-This led me to finding the Anthrozoology program at Carroll College, in Montana.
+This passion led me to finding the Anthrozoology program at Carroll College, in Montana.
 Anthrozoology is the study of the human-animal bond, so this program not only gave me a deeper understanding of our relationships with our pets but also provided me with a strong foundation in the study of behavior.